5 Ways to Speed Up Your Immigration Case in 2025

 Tip 2: Use Premium Processing (If Eligible)

-Premium processing is a service offered by USCIS that allows certain employment-based immigration petitions to be adjudicated on an expedited basis.
+Premium processing is a service offered by USCIS that allows certain employment-based immigrant petitions, including Form I-140 petitions filed under the EB-3 category, to be adjudicated on an expedited basis.
 By paying an additional government fee via Form I-907, petitioners can receive a decision or initial action from USCIS within:

 15 Business Days